TEALSK12/introduction-to-computer-science/lesson_31.md

 ### Lab 3.1: Drawing Shapes (Again)

-* Students should complete the “Drawing Shapes (Again)” activity individually or in diverse pairs.
+* Students should complete the [Drawing Shapes Again](lab_31.md) activity individually or in diverse pairs.
 * Work with students to be certain that they are using custom blocks and variables as described by the activity.
-* Point out places where code can be abstracted and generalized
+* Point out places where a script can be abstracted and generalized
-* Emphasize conciseness and clarity in code.
+* Emphasize conciseness into a script.

 ### Debrief

 * Discuss one or two student submissions.
-* Point out differences between different students’ solutions.
+* Point out differences between different student solutions.
 * Point out missed opportunities for abstraction (if any).
 * Discuss how this custom block can be useful.